Access Control19 min read

 Jump Server Design

 The jump server sits in the OT DMZ and is the point of origin for all remote sessions to OT network hosts.
+It is the most sensitive asset in the remote access architecture -- treat it accordingly.

 Session recording: All sessions initiated from the jump server should be recorded with video and keystroke logging.
 Session recordings should be stored on a tamper-proof storage system accessible only to security administrators.
 Retention should meet regulatory requirements (minimum 90 days; longer for environments subject to NERC CIP or similar requirements).